What Is a Guideline? Definition, Examples, and How It Differs From a Policy (2026)

 What is a guideline in HR?

 A guideline in HR is a recommended practice that helps employees and managers make consistent decisions.
 It supports culture and operational consistency without creating strict, enforceable rules.
+Common examples include communication guidelines, feedback guidelines, and hiring process guidelines.

 What is the difference between a guideline and a policy?